nickeblewis/nfoliojs/README.md

 ## Social media campaign

 - Twitter, FB and G+ all have different audiences
+- @nfolio has already been taken, which is a shame

 ## Google maps integration

+- Geofire

 ## Selling of images

+- Stripe?
+- Printing services?
+- Digital downloads?

 ## Email notification system